Images of point charges in conducting ellipses and prolate spheroids: Point charge inside spheroid

 The series over $n$ appears to converge quickly and be numerically stable (checked for $p\leq100$).
 But the sum over $p$ suffers from catastrophic cancellation like in \eqref{V''} - the terms are only accurate for $k\lesssim 44$.
 Still, \eqref{Voblate} offers a significant analytic continuation of the original series \eqref{Vr center}.
 We can also improve the rate of convergence of \eqref{Voblate} by adding and subtracting the two forms for $V^{(0)}$ in \eqref{V0center}:

 The faster convergence means \eqref{VoblateV0} can accurately compute $V_{r}$ in a larger domain relative to \eqref{Voblate} before numerical cancellations become a problem.
 Eq. \eqref{VoblateV0} is plotted in Figure \ref{fig Vcenter} for spheroids of different aspect ratios.
 Numerical errors are high where $\hat\chi$ is small, near the image disk, but we can still make loose deductions of image charge density from the plots. $V_{r}$ changes sign as it moves out in the $\rho$ direction, indicating that the image disk charges also change sign in this way.
 A similar pattern is seen for the infinite cylinder, but there the image changes sign at regularly spaced intervals, while the pattern here appears to stretch as $\rho$ increases.
+In the cylinder the surface charge density also became infinite at these evenly spaced intervals to make singular rings, so we might expect these to occur for the spheroid (and there is at least one singular ring at $\xi_h$).
+From the 2D problem of a source centered in an ellipse, we could guess that the image rings would lie at $\text{acosh}\xi=2k\text{acosh}\xi_0$ (and $\eta=0$) -- at least the first image ring at $\text{acosh}\xi_h=2\text{acosh}\xi_0$ agrees with this hypothesis.

 Unfortunately like in Section \ref{sec first}, subtracting $V^{(1)}$ does not make the RIIOSH series converge faster, although $V^{(0)}+V^{(1)}$ does match the analytic continuation well for the inner part of the image disk.